Such love transforms

 At first, no one noticed the Stranger.
 He had intercepted the procession.
 Boldly He stepped forward and blocked the widow's way.
 Surprised, she looked up, and instantly the Nazarene caught her tear-filled eyes in His gaze.

 "Don't be afraid," He said.
 Somehow she sensed that He felt her sorrow, not as a stranger, but as a kinsman.
-To the watching crowd, He made Himself unclean when He touched the stretcher, something only a close relative would do.
+He made Himself unclean when He touched the stretcher, something only a close relative would do.
 Everyone froze, even the mourners fell silent.
 He said, “Young man, I tell you, get up!"
 Before anyone could scold or accuse, the boy sat up and rubbed his eyes, as if awakening from a nap.

 Who could keep from weeping for joy and praising God?
 The funeral procession became a triumphant parade, and Hephzibah's funeral dinner became a celebration banquet.
 Once more the Master had comforted the brokenhearted, resurrected the dead, and unexpectedly changed mourning into laughter.